aman3170/SonarQube_POC/README.md

 ## Generate a SonarQube token:

-Go to My Account > Security > Generate Token in the SonarQube UI Run the analysis:
+Go to My Account > Security > Generate Token in the SonarQube UI.

+Run the analysis:
 ```
 mvn clean verify sonar:sonar \